 The adrenal gland secretes cortisol, a stress hormone, which increases arousal and helps the body deal with short-term stress situations.
 Cortisol is also associated with the Circadian rhythm and increased cortisol in the morning leads to sleeplessness.
 Chronically increased cortisol levels may be due to increased chronic stress, which adversely affects many body systems and hinders sleep.

-With aging, the sleep of older adults is associated with changes in sex hormones.
-The testosterone levels in men decrease progressively after 30 years of age, which causes more fragmented sleep.
+The testosterone levels in men decrease progressively after 30 years of age, which causes more fragmented sleeping.
 The estrogen levels drop, and follicle-stimulating hormone (FSH) levels increase in women significantly during perimenopause and can cause difficulty in falling and staying asleep.

 Peptide Solutions for a good sleeping